 Your children will likely feel entitled to receiving fair treatment.
 In the most complicated of situations, some siblings may feel they are actually entitled to more.
 This is especially true if one spouse joined the marriage with more assets than the other.
-However, it’s important that your estate plan clearly outline how your assets should be distributed.
+However, it’s important that your estate plan clearly outlines how your assets should be distributed.
 It may also be a good idea to communicate your wishes to your children so that there are no surprises later on.

 Challenge #2 Leaving Everything to Your Spouse